 Expectation of fund manager

 Michael Studer PhD

-Inflation in North America and Europe likely has peaked, but fears remain that inflation will stay higher for longer and the Fed tightening cycle might continue for a little while.
-Long-term interest rates started to reflect this new outlook and reversed some of the early year decline and are already above the levels seen at the beginning of the year.
-Overall stickier inflation might limit upside for equity valuations but should give support on corporate earnings.
-With China quickly easing from its zero-Covid policy, we expect improving global supply chains going in 2023 and easing input cost inflation, which bodes well for a margin recovery of some of our core holdings, particularly in the Renewable Energy and Energy Efficiency clusters.
-Therefore, we are confident on the earnings outlook for our portfolio going into 2023, even with a more challenging macro backdrop, as high energy prices and the urgent need for energy independence act as catalysts for more investments in smart energy technologies.
-The fund management team remains constructive on the mid to long-term prospects for our holdings.
+Inflation in North America and Europe has likely peaked, but fears remain that inflation will stay higher for a while.
+This year's banking crisis is likely to lead to some further tightening of financial conditions, even without the Fed becoming more restrictive.
+The long-term interest rates have started to reflect this new outlook and are trading close to the levels of the beginning of the year.
+The excitement about AI is likely to accelerate capex for data centers and help overcome any weakness in the consumer or industrials end market for the semiconductor industry.
+Therefore, we are confident on the earnings outlook of our portfolio for 2023, even with a more challenging macro backdrop, as high energy prices and the urgent need for energy independence act as catalysts for more investments in energy technologies.
+The fund management team remains constructive on the mid to long-term prospects of our holdings.